pavloshargan/TF-TRT_tutorial/README.md

 # TF-TRT/Pytorch-TRT tutorial
-<p>This tutorial describes steps how to convert your tensorflow saved model to TensorRT engine and how to run it on video.
-You can also folow the same steps if you have Pytorch model, the difference is only in the first step (converting to ONNX)</p>
+<p>This tutorial describes steps how to convert your tensorflow saved model to TensorRT engine and how to run it on video.</p>

 ## There steps are:
 * Convert saved model to ONNX